jcs/no_color/index.md

 Accepting the futility of trying to reverse this trend, an informal standard is hereby proposed:

-> **All command-line software which outputs text with ANSI color added should check for the presence of a `NO_COLOR` environment variable that, when present (regardless of  its value), prevents the addition of ANSI color.**
+> **Command-line software which adds ANSI color to its output by default should check for the presence of a `NO_COLOR` environment variable that, when present (regardless of  its value), prevents the addition of ANSI color.**